openforis/sepal-doc/docs/source/cli/ofgt.rst

     oft−polygonize.bash landsat_t1.tif oft−polygonize.shp

-Take a look at your shapefile in QGIS on go on propertiesof the .shp ->Labels ->tick Display Labels, set Field Containing Label to DN ->Press OK.
+Take a look at your shapefile in QGIS on go on properties of the .shp ->Labels ->tick Display Labels, set Field Containing Label to DN ->Press OK.
 The DN of each polygon in :code:`oft-polygonize.shp` should be the same as the pixel value of :code:`landsat_t1.tif` for the same location.

 .. figure:: ../img/cli/ofgt/oft-polygonize.png
     :width: 50%